 BENEFITS ENROLLMENT CENTER (BEC)

-Greeter – Bilingual (English/Chinese or English/Vietnamese or English/Spanish) volunteers are needed to greet current and potential clients who are interested or apply for public benefits programs, provide more information of benefits programs and schedule appointments for clients.
+Greeter – Bilingual (English/Chinese or English/Vietnamese or English/Spanish) Volunteers are needed to greet current and potential clients who are interested in or applying for public benefits programs.
+They will provide information about the benefits programs and schedule appointments for clients.

-Application Assistant – Assisting clients to review required documents, perform the translation, screen for program eligibilities, complete and/or submit applications (if qualified) are primary responsibilities of bilingual volunteers.
-Additionally, a well-prepared training before starting the work would be provided to volunteers to learn more about public benefit programs: Utility Assistance, Gold Card, SNAP, TANF, Medicare Saving Program, Medicaid/CHIP, WIC, Weatherization, etc.
+Application Assistant – Bilingual volunteers will assist clients in reviewing required documents, translating, screening for program eligibility, and completing and/or submitting applications (if qualified).
+A well-prepared training session will be provided before starting the work to help volunteers learn more about public benefit programs such as Utility Assistance, Gold Card, SNAP, TANF, Medicare Savings Program, Medicaid/CHIP, WIC, Weatherization, etc.

-Data Entry and Follow-up Assistant – The bilingual assistant will be offered with the knowledge base to conduct regularly follow-ups phone calls and computer literacy training to perform data entry works on assignments after clients’ applications submitted.
+Data Entry and Follow-up Assistant – The bilingual assistant will be provided with the necessary knowledge to conduct regular follow-up phone calls and receive computer literacy training to perform data entry tasks for assignments after clients’ applications have been submitted.

-Note: Details of assignments and work schedules will be discussed in direct interview with Program Manager at our office.
+Note: Details of assignments and work schedules will be discussed during the direct interview with the Program Manager at our office.

 CULTURE AND COMMUNITY PROGRAMS